The best way to think of it is Film and digital.

 which operates one shift per day.
 In the developed world, 35mm amateur color film

 is no longer a high-volume consumer product.
-By 2015, you will be buying it from a
+As of now, the year 2014, you have to buy it from a

-small number of specialist retailers (including Frugal Photographer).
+small number of specialist retailers (including your local pro-oriented camera store, museum shops, and Frugal Photographer).

 a photo-hungry third world won't be switching to digital soon.
 The movie

 industry is nominally all digital now, but Hollywood, Bollywood, and Russia still buy about 95% of the film Kodak makes.
 Microfilm remains far superior to digitization for